About the Coalition

 Why we started

 Burlington truly is an excellent city.
 I’m Joshua — an avid cyclist living in the Palmer neighbourhood — and I’ve lived here my entire life, watching it grow and change, for better or for worse.
 But active transportation is something the city has often neglected.
-Even with many proposals coming from the city government in recent years, the overall approach to active transportation has been misguided at best, or, worse, actively useless — failing time and again to address the real shortcomings of our infrastructure while missing easy wins that can actually make active transportation viable for everyday use.
+Even with many proposals coming from the city government in recent years, the overall approach to active transportation has been misguided at best, or, worse, actively useless — failing time and again to address the real shortcomings of our infrastructure and missing easy wins that can actually make active transportation viable for everyday use.

 We can do much better.